WSU-kduncan/ceg3120-cth2242/Project0/git-guide.md

     - You can use the -m argument to write the commit message in the command line
   - `git commit -m "Added readme.md"`
 - push
-  - Upload the content of the local repository to a remote repositroy
+  - Upload the content of the local repository to a remote repository
     - You can push to a specified branch by using the following `git push <remote> <branch>`
   - `git push my_stuff beta_branch`
 - fetch
   - Fetch is used to bring your local copy of the remote repository up to date
     - When you use the fetch command, it will download the remote contents of your repository and leave your current repository intact.
-    - You are able to fetch from multiple repositories and specific branches.
+    - You can fetch from multiple repositories and specific branches.
   - `git fetch my_stuff beta_branch`
 - merge
   - Merge is used to join two or more development histories together